mishums/Ruby/Code-Academy/readme.md

-#Code Academy
+#Codecademy

-This is where the code academy nonsense will congregate.
+This is where the code academy Ruby nonsense will congregate.